threefoldfoundation/info_legal/src/privacypolicy.md

 If you agree, our companies will share your data with the following partner companies so that they may offer you or us their products and services:

-* Google Analytics: offers us services relating to monitoring and measuring website traffic and access, creating user navigation reports, etc. All information processed here is anonymized.
+* Matomo: offers us services relating to monitoring and measuring website traffic and access, creating user navigation reports, etc. All information processed here is anonymized.
+We run this service within our own environments.
+The data being processed does not leave our servers and is not shared with any thrid parties.

+* Mailerlite: offers us services relating newsletter sending and monitoring.

 **We do not track individual IP's or any other personal data.**